github/docs/content/migrations/using-github-enterprise-importer/migrating-between-github-products/migrating-repositories-from-githubcom-to-github-enterprise-cloud.md

 ---
 title: Migrating repositories from GitHub.com to GitHub Enterprise Cloud
-shortTitle: GitHub.com to Enterprise Cloud
+shortTitle: Migrate repositories on GitHub.com
 intro: 'You can migrate repositories from {% data variables.product.prodname_dotcom_the_website %} to {% data variables.product.prodname_ghe_cloud %}, using the {% data variables.product.prodname_cli %} or the GraphQL API.'
 versions:
   fpt: '*'